abenfredj/Terraform-labs/README.md

 # Terraform-labs

-## Terraform to provision workload in kubernetes
+## Use Terraform to deploy WordPress in kubernetes